The 12 best secrets hidden in Universal Orlando's Wizarding World - Diagon Alley

 The other wand shop

 Like in Hogsmeade, the Ollivanders shop is sure to be a huge draw in Diagon Alley as fans line up to have their wand choose them (and then pay $44.95 to keep it).
 Just make sure you don't miss the other wand shop in Diagon Alley.
-Gregorovitch makes his presence known at Wands by Gregorovitch -- though of course, he doesn't offer the same friendly service as Ollivanders.
+Gregorovitch makes himself known at Wands by Gregorovitch -- though of course, he doesn't offer the same friendly service as Ollivanders.

 Turns out the Crumple-Horned Snorkack is real, and living in the second level of the Magical Menagerie building.
 Evanna Lynch reveals to Zap2it that she fell to her knees when she saw the creature in the "flesh" for the first time -- especially since J.K.
 Rowling had confirmed to her that Luna Lovegood's favorite fantastical beast isn't actually real.